My skincare routine at 52 and the ingredients that really work for mature skin

 Retinoids

-A few nights a week after cleansing l use a retinal serum.
 Retinal is short for retinaldehyde which sits in between retinol and retinoic acid in terms of the speed of its effect on the skin.

-Most of you will have heard of Retin A or tretinoin and that is retinoic acid.
-It’s prescription only because it’s the most biologically active form of vitamin A in that it gets to work on the skin straight away – the skin doesn’t have to convert it because it’s already in its bioavailable form – which is why our skin reacts more strongly to it.
+It’s prescription only because it’s the most biologically active form of vitamin A that gets to work on the skin straight away.
+Our skin doesn’t have to convert it because it’s already in its bioavailable form – which is why our skin reacts more strongly to it.

-Retinaldehyde sits between those two because it’s just one conversion step away from that most potent and active form yet I find it strangely to be much gentler on the skin than retinol while still doing a great job on smoothing out the surface of your skin over time.
-So to me it’s less irritating than a strong retinol and hugely less irritating than tretinoin or retinoic acid.
+Despite its potency, I find it to be more gentle on my skin than retinol while still doing a great job on smoothing out the surface over time.
+So to me it’s less irritating than a strong retinol and hugely less irritating than tretinoin/retinoic acid.

 My favorite retinals